 So far, all the results are for attendance regardless of completion.
-In Figures 4a and 4b, we limit the sample to completers to facilitate comparisons with previous work such as Jepsen, Troske, and Coomes (2014), who compare community college completers to dropouts.32 However, because completion is not random, the results should not be interpreted as causal.
-Not surprisingly, earnings gains are higher for completers (Figures 4a and 4b) than for the full sample of attendees (Figures 2a and 2b), particularly for women pursuing certificates in community college.
-With the exception of men pursuing associate's degrees, completers in community college students are between a fifth and a third as likely to complete certificates or degrees as are for-profit students.
-Although quite low, these community college completion rates are similar to those reported in other states such as Kentucky and Tennessee (Jepsen, Troske, and Coomes, 2014; Carruthers and Sanford, 2018).
+In Figures 5a and 5b, we limit the sample to completers to facilitate comparisons with previous work such as Jepsen, Troske, and Coomes (2014), who compare community college completers to dropouts.27 However, because completion is not random, the results should not be interpreted as causal.
+Not surprisingly, earnings gains are higher for completers than for the full sample of attendees (Figures 2a and 2b), particularly for women pursuing certificates in community college.
+With the exception of men pursuing associate's degrees, completers in community college do as well as, and often better than, completers in for-profits.
+But community college students are between a fifth and a third as likely to complete certificates or degrees as are for-profit students.
+Although quite low, these community college completion rates are similar to those reported in other states such as Kentucky and Tennessee (Jepsen, Troske, and Coomes 2014; Carruthers and Sanford 2018).